 - Chocolate Chip Banana Bread – A perfect banana bread recipe for milk chocolate candy loving fiends (most kids).

-- Cinnamon Banana Bread (Crumble Top) – This recipe produces a wonderful cinnamon banana bread with a crumble top.
+- Cinnamon Banana Bread (Crumble Top) – This banana bread variation produces a wonderful cinnamon banana bread with a crumble top.

 - Double Banana Bread – Bananas on top & inside this delicious banana bread.